gdm413229/swwmgz_m/ExtendedLore.md

 of pyromancy where flames absorb light and emit cold.
 Commissioned the creation of the weapon known as the "Blackfire igniter" from Unissix Crafts.

+There is not much else known about them personally.
+They tend to always stay out of the public eye.
+It is very rare for them to ever act in any situation, unless it is something very exceptional (UnSX 6).

 ### Maester Mekes

 Documents found in the ruins of Decade Mechanics show that this was the CEO of